 a.
 Final Expense Insurance with lupus is available at affordable rates.
 Several companies will provide immediate coverage with this diagnosis.

 b.
 A low-cost plan with no waiting period from a reputable company is what you want to look for when applying for coverage.

 c.
-It is best to work with an independent agency that specializes in funeral insurance.
+It is wise to work with an agency with access to several life insurance companies and specializes in funeral insurance.